systemmonkey42/gitea-api-proxy/README.md

 ```

-Once you submit the new code host definition, SourceGraph should immediately connect, download the list of repositories accessible by the provided API Key, and start cloning the,
+Once you submit the new code host definition, SourceGraph should immediately connect, download the list of repositories accessible by the provided API Key, and start cloning and indexing everything.

 [1]: https://github.com/sourcegraph/sourcegraph